totemorg/totem/README.md

 	}, err => {
 		Trace( err || {
 			msg:
-				`I am Totem client, with no cores but I do have mysql database and I have an anti-bot shieldhttps://totem.west.ile.nga.ic.gov  Anti-bot shields require a Encrypted service, and a UI (like that provided by DEBE) to be of any use.`,
+				`I am Totem client, with no cores but I do have mysql database and I have an anti-bot shield.
+				Anti-bot shields require an Encrypted service, and a user interface (eg DEBE) to be of use.`,
 			mysql_derived_parms: TOTEM.site
 		});
 	});

-### T6 - A service with tasking endpoints
+### T6 - Add tasking endpoints

 	TOTEM.config({  // configure the service for tasking
 		name: "Totem1",  // default parms from openv.apps nick=Totem1